 At a beauty salon or spa: The process of comedone extraction will be similar to the one at a doctor's office.
 The difference is that at a salon or spa, additional procedures designed to relax you and/or to improve the appearance of your skin will occur before and/or after the comedone extraction.
 Such procedures may include a facial massage, treatment with LED lights, and application of a moisturizing cream or mask.

 The Bottom Line

-If you have mild acne, comedone extraction may be a good option for improving your acne in the short term, but will not provide a long-term fix.
+If you have non-inflammatory acne, comedone extraction may be an option for improving your acne in the short term, but will not provide a long-term fix, and costs can add up quickly.
 Make sure to undergo comedone extraction at a dermatologist's office or beauty salon.
 Do not attempt comedone extraction at home, and never try comedone extraction on severe forms of acne like cystic acne.

 - Comedo extraction. https://en.wikipedia.org/wiki/Comedo_extraction

 - Lowney, E. D., Witkowski, Simons, H. M. & Zagula Z. W. Value of comedo extraction in treatment of acne vulgaris.
 JAMA.
 189, 1000-1002 (1964). https://www.ncbi.nlm.nih.gov/pubmed/14188876